You have already taken the first step toward learning how to drive and what the stages of getting a New York driver license are.

 Failing a test does not mean you are a bad driver.
 It may have been a couple of simple mistakes that added up to too many lost points.

-Don’t lose motivation, keep practicing, you will soon pass!
+Don’t lose motivation; keep practicing, and you will soon pass!
 If it makes you feel better, NY Daily News reported that in 2012, less than half of the New Yorkers who took the road test actually passed.

 You can find full information regarding how to renew your learner permit directly from the DMV website right on this page.